-Proposed Finding: Planning staff noted to the Committee that no scenic, historic, or rare site identified in the comprehensive plan is present with this property.
+Finding: Planning staff noted to the committee that no scenic, historic, or rare sites identified in the comprehensive plan are present with this property.

 (6) Location of development in relation to industrial plants, livestock feedlots, solid waste disposal sites (existing and proposed), mining and quarrying operations and other possible conflicting land uses, particularly agricultural and forestry use.